moliver28/research-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/global-expansion.md

 Review the [AXA Medical guide](https://drive.google.com/file/d/1PqIC6xjfthcX5PCkmsr1X6CLz8uEnkII/view).

 - Team members will be able to avail of GX’s global health insurance plan through AXA.
 GitLab will cover 100% of the team members' cost and 66%  of eligible dependent premiums.
+- - If team members add dependants GX will ask the team member to sign an authorisation document showing the amount that would be deducted through Payroll the remaining 34% balance.
 - The AXA plan will be administered directly through GX.
 - During the onboarding of a new hire, GX will collect the team member and eligible dependent’s census for enrollment via the GX1 platform.
 - Once the plan is implemented, the team member will receive the documentation along with a digital pass  via a secure link directly from AXA.